 Make it really easy and use the microwave pouches of rice.
 There is a garlic rice (microwaveable pouch from Uncle Ben’s) that is really good.

 I love to cook up some vegetables or put these slow cooker carrots in the crock pot in the morning to serve with this dinner.

 Leftovers keep well in a covered container in the fridge for 3-4 days.
 I reheat leftovers in the microwave.

 You may want to add some additional water or teriyaki sauce to moisten up the leftovers.

 Easy Beef Teriyaki Skillet

 - 1 onion finely chopped

-- In a skillet pan, over medium-high heat, cook the ground beef and diced onion.
+- In a skillet pan, over medium-high heat, cook the ground beef, diced onion, and sesame oil.
 Crumble beef as it cooks until no longer pink.
-Drain if needed.
+Drain.

-- Turn heat down to medium-low and add the ginger, garlic, and teriyaki sauce to the cooked beef.
+- Add the teriyaki sauce, ginger, and garlic, to the cooked beef.
 Stir together.
 Let simmer for about 5 minutes.
 Until it's thickened slightly and the flavors come together.

 - Serve over rice or in lettuce wraps.
-Garnish with green onions and sesame seeds, if wanted.
+Garnish with green onions.